UCR-Robotics/ee144/docs/lab4.rst

 #.
 Options for Forward Kinematics

+   - Directly write down the transformation matrices between joints and links.
    - Product of Exponentials in space frame.
    - Product of Exponentials in body frame.
-   - Formulate Denavit-Hartenberg parameters between each frame and multiple all transformation matrices.
+   - Formulate Denavit-Hartenberg parameters between each frame and multiply all transformation matrices.
-   - Directly (brute force) compute the transformation matrices between each joint and link.
    - You can either compute everything using program, or pre-compute some matrices by hand.

 #.
 Please pay attention to the data type used in your computation.